Tyrer Cuzick Model Australia, Book Your Breast Cancer Test Today

 Here are some common methods used to screen for and monitor breast cancer:

-3. Breast MRI: Magnetic resonance imaging (MRI) of the breast uses magnetic fields and radio waves to create detailed images, often used for women at high risk or with dense breast tissue.
+- Breast MRI: Magnetic resonance imaging (MRI) of the breast uses magnetic fields and radio waves to create detailed images, often used for women at high risk or with dense breast tissue.
+Breast MRI may be a better cancer detection tool than mammography in younger women.

 Emerging Technologies in Breast Cancer Screening

 Innovations in breast cancer screening are transforming early detection efforts.
 AI-driven tools now assist radiologists in analysing mammograms, often detecting subtle changes missed by human eyes.
-Additionally, liquid biopsies—a blood test detecting cancer-specific DNA—are emerging as a non-invasive screening method.
-While these technologies are still being integrated into routine care, they represent the future of personalised, precise healthcare.
+Additionally, liquid biopsies—a blood test detecting cancer-specific DNA—are emerging as a non-invasive screening method, although studies have shown that in current use, liquid biopsies based on cell-free DNA have a low sensitivity for early-stage breast cancer.
+While these technologies are still in early phases of development and are not currently part of routine care.

 Breast Cancer Risk Reduction Strategies